shuozhixu/Binary_2024/README.md

 Again, calculate the mean and standard deviation of the three elastic constants between the two sets of data, i.e., six numbers in total.
 Record these numbers.

-Next, run simulations for the other 28 binary combination, i.e., other 14 alloys
+Next, run simulations for the other 28 binary combination, i.e., other 14 alloys.

-Record all mean and standard deviation values into an Excel file, using format similar to Tables 2 and 3 of the paper in the reference list.
-Note that there is no standard deviation in those two tables, but you should record them for this project.
+Record all mean and standard deviation values into an Excel file, in a format similar to Tables 2 and 3 of the paper in the reference list.
+Note that there is no standard deviation in those two tables, but you should record it for this project.

 Calculate values in the second-to-last column using